Skip to main content

 Body

-The Senate approved the policy for offering credit bearing online courses at both undergraduate and postgraduate levels in mid 2017.
+The Senate approved the policy for offering credit bearing online courses at both undergraduate and postgraduate levels in 2017, which was reviewed in 2019.

-One major difference between a typical MOOC and a credit bearing Self-paced Online course is that students would have to go through a rigorous assessment, usually in the form of a proctored examination, in order to earn academic credits.
+One major difference between a typical MOOC and a credit bearing Self-paced Online course is that students must go through a rigorous assessment, usually in the form of a proctored examination, to earn academic credits.

-A limit would be set on the number of credits from Self-paced Online courses that could be used to satisfy the graduation requirements of a degree program.
-At the undergraduate level, the limit is 6 credits and this does not apply to credits obtained through credit transfer as they are handled by existing credit transfer procedures of the University.
-At the postgraduate level, the limit is 50% of the degree requirements and this 50% includes both Self-paced Online courses and any other transfer credits granted.
+A limit would be set on the number of credits from Self-paced Online courses that could be used to satisfy the graduation requirements.
+At the undergraduate level, the limit is 6 credits, which does not apply to credits obtained through credit transfer as they are handled by existing credit transfer procedures of the University.
+At the postgraduate level, the limit is 50% of the degree requirements, including both Self-paced Online courses and any other transfer credits granted.

 A list of MOOCs that have been approved as credit bearing online courses since the policy approved